Anchormen/sql4es/README.md

 **Aggregation**

 Sql4es will request an aggregation whenever it finds a DISTINCT, GROUP BY or aggregation functions (MIN, MAX, SUM, AVG or COUNT) are requested without any normal fields.
-No search results are returned whenver an aggregation is requested.
+No search results are returned whenever an aggregation is requested.

 Sql4es supports some basic arithmetic functions: *, /, +, - and % (modulo).
-It is also possible to combine diferent fields from the resultset within a calculation like AVG(field)/100 and SUM(field)/count(1).
+It is also possible to combine different fields from the resultset within a calculation like AVG(field)/100 and SUM(field)/count(1).
 Note that within the current implementation these calculations are performed within the driver once data has been fetched from Elasticsearch

 ``` sql
 /* Aggregates on a boolean and returns the sum of an int field in desc order */